 We performed a comparison between Azure Backup and Veritas Backup Exec based on real PeerSpot user reviews.

-Find out in this report how the two Backup and Recovery solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."I like that it's a simple system."
+Find out in this report how the two Backup and Recovery solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."Azure Backup is good because it is entirely cloud-based, which means that you can be 99.9% sure that your backup is safe."

 "It's very simple to configure which is very useful.
 It's not complex to configure it."